 On April 23, 2018, the Company, Avalon Shanghai, DOING and March 2017 Accredited Investor entered into a Supplementary Agreement Related to Share Subscription pursuant to which Avalon Shanghai agreed to pay RMB 8,256,000 (approximately \$1.3 million based on the exchange rate on April 23, 2018) to DOING representing one-third of the DOING Investment plus 20% interest for the one-third DOING Investment resulting in a reduction in the March 2017 Shares by one-third to 2,000,000 shares.
 Further, the parties agreed that the BCC Repayment Obligation shall be extended to July 31, 2018 at which time DOING may require that the Company pay \$2,000,000 plus 20% interest to DOING resulting in the cancellation of the remaining March 2017 Shares.
 However, DOING may, in its discretion, require that the remaining March 2017 Shares be transferred to a new nominal holder who shall pay the required subscription price, which funds will, in turn, be used to satisfy the BCC Repayment Obligation.
-As of March 31, 2018, the accrued and unpaid interest for the \$1 million BCC Repayment Obligation was \$200,000, which was paid in full in May 2018 (See Note 22 - DOING Biomedical Technology Co., Ltd. Investment).
+The \$1 million BCC Repayment Obligation and related interest was paid in full in May 2018.